Lifehacks

 2. Prioritize Sleep:

-Lack of sleep can affect the hunger-regulating hormones, which leads to eating more food more often, mostly at night.
+Lack of sleep can affect hunger-regulating hormones, leading to eating more food more often, mostly at night.
 Cravings may Increase for food containing sugar and fat.
 Extreme intake of food containing fatty nutrients and high sucrose may yield an increased risk of developing health issues like diabetes, obesity, and cardiac disease (heart complications).
 Aim for seven to eight hours of sleep each night to help reduce your desire for late-night snacking.

 3. Have a Meal Plan: